Child Death Overview Panel (CDOP)

 The functions of the CDOP include:

-agreeing local procedures for responding to unexpected deaths of children; and
+Agreeing local procedures for responding to unexpected deaths of children.

 In reviewing the death of each child, the CDOP should consider modifiable factors, for example, in the family environment, parenting capacity or service provision, and consider what action could be taken locally and what action could be taken at a regional or national level.